moe123/coconut/ReadMe.markdown

 -----------------------------------------------------------------------------------------------

-Coconut defines a base layer of classes fully integarted to C++, the data-structures hold ref-counted objects and have a STL like interface regarding iterators and other common features.
+Coconut defines a base layer of classes fully integarted to C++, the data-structures hold ref-counted objects and have a STL like interface regarding iterators, subscript operators, streams and other common features.
 In addition to providing a set of useful primitive object classes, it introduces several paradigms that define functionality not covered by the C++ language.

 -----------------------------------------------------------------------------------------------